 - SOAP – Simple Object Access Protocol: SOAP is a messaging protocol specification for exchanging structured information in the implementation of web services in computer networks

-- SQL – Sales Qualified Lead: An SQL is a lead that is ready to become a customer and fits the pre-determined criteria for a high-quality lead.
-SQLs are generally vetted by both marketing and sales before being designated as an SQL.
+- Sales Qualified Lead: An SQL is a lead that is ready to become a customer and fits the pre-determined criteria for a high-quality lead.
+SQLs are generally vetted by both marketing and sales before being designated as a sales-qualified lead.

 - SRP – Social Relationship Platform: A platform that enables companies to monitor, respond, plan, create, and approve content across social media sites.